The German bomb has haunted me since I listened to a lecture series at

 *My physics colleagues may forgive me

-The bold statements about a possible German victory young Carl Friedrich apparently had made to other people at the Institute are new to me.
+The bold statements about a possible German victory that young Carl Friedrich apparently made to others at the Institute are new to me.

 Bohr's remarks about the Jensen visit should have reinforced the "old man's" belief that German physicists worked on a deuterium-moderated reactor.
-Still, after Heisenberg's unfortunate visit, Bohr believed no one anymore.
+Still, after Heisenberg's unfortunate visit, Bohr no longer believed anyone.

 At the time of the Copenhagen visit, there was indeed the twist of a plutonium bomb because von Weizsäcker and Fritz Houtermans had shown that a reactor could be used to produce plutonium, which in turn could be used to make an atomic bomb, bypassing the much more challenging problem of separating uranium 235 from 238 to obtain the requisite fissionable material.